The Sin Fronteras Project in association with The Latino Theater Company presents

 Street Poetry Festival:

-POESÍA DE RESITENCIA Y AMOR
+POESÍA DE RESISTENCIA Y AMOR

 This event will bring together the best poets in the city to sound off a message of Resistencia y Amor Sin Fronteras.